Ceudan/Car-Racing/README.md

 Given these values optimal actions can be chosen by simply selecting the highest next confiugration, or by directly modifying the policy action function.
 ### Double Deep Q Networks
+Q-learning is a type of one-step update involving the value estimation of state-action pairs Q(s,a).
+A defining feature of Q-learning is that our agent can learn off policy.
+That is, it can explore suboptimal actions, while still updating our Q(s,a) knowledgebase so that it applies for the optimal action policy.
+This is possible because our sampled sub-optimal Q(s,a) pairs are bootstrapped from the optimal following Q(s<sup>s'cript</sup>,a) pair (see figure ?).
+Typically the sampled actions are stored in a state action replay buffer, and updating is done by randomly sampling experiences every few steps to reduce correlations between training data and make training more stable.
 ### Proximal Policy Optimization
 ## Methods
 ### Data Preprecessing